FoxMoss/doom.sh/blog/doominbash.md

 Then the program is "pure bash".

-And for Doom, I will be using a modified version of the original 1993 game.
+And for Doom, I will be using a modified version of the original source code.
 This is no pregnancy test, we can run real Doom.

 ## Where it started

 One of my friends was the catalyst.
 Velzie was originally in the process of trying to run Linux in bash via a RISC-V emulator.
+You might someday see that blog post, but today we're sticking to
+Doom.
 I saw this and saw a fun weekend project that I could quickly do, post on the internet and farm some fake internet points.
 I had heard pretty explicitly that the program may encounter some bugs but I felt I was ready to take that task on.
 Linux at that time was basically already up and running, how much more work could it possible be?

 ## Much more work as it turns out...